CDLUC3/mrt-doc/reports/2019-06-03-dmoles-transition.md

 - Repository: https://github.com/dmolesUC/mrt-bits
 - Language: Go

-An experimental tool for streaming access to stored Merritt content.
-Includes [proof of concept
-code](https://github.com/dmolesUC/mrt-bits/blob/master/operations/archive.go)
-for streaming entire objects as an uncompressed ZIP file, including precalculating the expected size of the ZIP archive.
+An experimental tool for streaming access to stored cloud content.
+Includes [proof of concept code](https://github.com/dmolesUC/mrt-bits/blob/master/operations/archive.go) for streaming entire objects (or other cloud "subdirectories") as an uncompressed ZIP file, including precalculating the expected size of the ZIP archive.
 Could be a model for an improved Merritt Express.